asterdex/aster-broker-pro-sdk/README.md

 }
 ```

-3. Give the SDK lng and symbol that you get from url
+3. Pass the lng and symbol values extracted from the URL to the SDK.

 ```js
 FuturesSDK.createTradeUI({